 Asserting that Freemasons contribute to enhance civil society as a whole is not new.
-For example, Jacobs (1991) studied the contribution of Freemasons to civil societies in Europe, and Rich (1993), the role of freemasons in the education of Elites in future governments.
+For example, Jacob (1991) studied the contribution of Freemasons to civil societies in Europe, and Rich (1993), the role of freemasons in the education of Elites in future governments.
 Similarly, CF/GLC can help strengthen Cuban civil society, something particularly important after fifty years of single-party rule under Fidel Castro.
-The aged and ailing Castro transferred power to his brother Raul, an octogenarian like several other members of the inner circle, who will disappear in a few years for biological reasons.
+The aged and ailing Fidel officially transferred power to his brother, General Raul Castro, who is also an octogenarian, like also are several other members of the Castro government inner circle, and who are bound to disappear in a few years for biological reasons.